 - A new dialog box called Macro will appear.
 Select Replace_Line_Breaks_with_Comma.

 - Click on the Run button to run this code.

 - At last, you will see that in the position of every line break a comma has come.

-Finally, we can say that our visual code worked successfully and we are able to replace every line break with a comma in an Excel spreadsheet
+Finally, we can say that our visual code worked successfully and we can replace every line break with a comma in an Excel spreadsheet.

 💬 Things You Should Know